Well I'd rather see you dead, little girl

 - Also, Lain Brody.
 In the first few scenes we see him in he gives Sen a blowjob, strips him, drugs him and outright molests him as he's drugged (including telling him "No way in hell am I letting Sword Fish kill you.
 Because he doesn't love you.
 I'm the only one that can kill you."), rapes him with a mop handle, ties him up and hides him in a dryer.
 And when Swordfish finds Sen he gives him CPR.
 Lain responds to this by stabbing Fish in the arm with a fork and tries to stab him again while screaming at him, "Get off of Sen!
 He belongs to me!"
 Immediately after that Lain is shot and killed by security guards.

 - Uragiri wa Boku no Namae wo Shitteiru: Luka is a mild version towards Yuki in both his male incarnation and female incarnation.
 He gets very noticeably pissed off and annoyed whenever he sees anyone touching or acting friendly with Yuki.
 He's also very protective of him.

 - Q-Ta of Honey Hunt over Yura.

-- Ai No Kusabi has Riki's Unlucky Childhood Friend Riki.
+- Ai no Kusabi has Riki's Unlucky Childhood Friend Guy.
 He is so in love with Riki, not only does he give him an unwanted penectomy to remove the pet ring that was on his penis upon being told that as long as Riki wears Iason's pet ring he'll never be free of him, but he also blows up a fortress to kill Iason, Riki's lover.

 - Iason Mink himself is one of these, and like Guy, he becomes extremely obsessed with Riki.
 It's not touched upon in the OVA, but the novel and audio drama have scenes where Riki slept with a female pet and he was subsequently brutally tortured by Iason for "betraying" him.